 “Behind the Mask” – The Mystery of Billie Jean

-Another English paper.
+This is a creative draft I wrote for an english class.
 The objective was to write a mini autobiography about someone (timeline, article, or narrative, etc.).
-I decided to write an article reminiscent of 1983/4 with excerpts from 2 different times in Mike’s life pertaining to the song – Billie Jean.
-Everything in here is based on fact, but with my interpretation of it from what’s been gathered on the subject.
+I decided to write an article reminiscent of 1983/4 with excerpts from 2 different times in Mike’s life pertaining to the song Billie Jean.

 Behind the Mask

 People always told me be careful of what you do

 And don’t go around breaking young girls’ hearts